Website promotion: Black Hat SEO and White Hat SEO

 A gray hat SEO will follow all the rules of Google except for creating links pointing to the website they are trying to promote.
 This "breach" of Google's rules gives gray hat SEO the gray tint.

 This, of course, does not mean that a gray hat SEO will buy backlinks from sellers or that he will buy backlinks "in pounds", as a black hat SEO would do.
-Instead, a gray hat SEO will develop quality content to create quality backlinks to high domain authority websites.
+Instead, a gray hat SEO will develop quality content to create good quality backlinks to high domain authority websites.

 Unfortunately, there are also asshats.
 What are asshats?